 IAN A. MADOM, MD

-Dr. Madom cares for a wide variety of conditions related to the cervical, thoracic and lumbar spine.
-Typically that includes pain that starts in the neck and back, but spreads to the arms and legs.
-He offers a wide range of options for patients that include non-operative and operative approaches to treat their pain.
+Dr. Madom cares for a wide variety of conditions related to the cervical, thoracic, and lumbar spine, including pain that originates in the neck or back and radiates to the arms or legs.
+He offers a comprehensive range of non-operative and operative treatments for spine-related conditions.

 Education